Codecademy/docs/content/lua/concepts/strings/terms/find/find.md

 - In the first example, `l+` uses `+` to match one or more repetitions of the previous character `l`.
 Due to the `false` boolean value, pattern matching is being used, which results in the outputs of `a` and `b` resulting in 3 and 4 respectively.
 - In the second example, `l+` is being treated as a literal string, which doesn't exist in the string `hello world`.
 Due to the `true` boolean value, pattern matching is disabled, which results in the outputs of `nil` in both `y` and `z`, as the string `l+` does not exist in the string `hello world`.

-[^1]: The special pattern matching characters allow for lua to use specified characters in `searchString` to make a pattern matching search.
+> **Note:** [^1]: The special pattern-matching characters allow for lua to use specified characters in `searchString` to make a pattern-matching search.
 This allows for complex search patterns, which can enhance the flexibility of your searches.
-Pattern matching is similar to the concept [Regular Expressions](https://www.codecademy.com/resources/docs/general/regular-expressions), although Lua's pattern matching is not the same as regular expression, as it is more limited, and uses a different syntax.
+Pattern matching is similar to the concept [Regular Expressions](https://www.codecademy.com/resources/docs/general/regular-expressions), although Lua's pattern matching is not the same as a regular expression, as it is more limited, and uses a different syntax.